 It’s nice to have all kinds of wicked plugins and site capabilities to show off on your site.
 The problem is that each of these takes time to load and when multiple plugins are installed there’s no efficiency in how they run.

-Its important to pick and choose the plugins that give you a great effect without significantly impacting the performance of your site.
-For every second your site takes to load, you lose 7% in customer conversions**.
+It’s important to pick and choose the plugins that give you a great effect without significantly impacting the performance of your site.
+For every second delay in page load time, customer satisfaction decreases by 16%.
 This makes that slider plugin very expensive indeed.

-There’s a great plugin (kind of ironic really) that helps you workout the impact of different plugins on the performance of your site. https://wordpress.org/plugins/p3-profiler/
+There’s a great plugin (kind of ironic really) called P3 Profiler that helps you workout the impact of different plugins on the performance of your site.

 There are plenty of ways to skin a cat, just as there are plenty of ways to deliver content through a website.
 It’s just, some ways are better than others.

-An easy way to increase your sites speed is to use a caching system.
-The caching actual happens on the users browser and means each page of your site doesn’t have to be completely downloaded each time.
+Caching is known to improve the performance of websites by leaps and bounds.
+If you’re not caching, you’re missing out.
+It is an easy way to increase your sites speed by letting you store frequently used data points in the ‘cached memory’.
+The caching actually happens on the users browser and means each page of your site doesn’t have to be completely downloaded each time.

 Another way to tweak the performance of your site is to prioritise the order in which elements of your site load.
 This works two fold.
 Firstly, you can prioritise the critical elements of your site that are needed to function before some of the nice to haves.
-Secondly, you can content that’s below the fold and not immediately visible load later.
+Secondly, you can delay loading content that’s below the fold to not display until needed.

 A big impact to load times is often through third party sites that are delivering content.
 This could be with advertising, maps, social media widgets, etc. Make sure you have this load last as they are one of the biggest culprits for slowing your site.